Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Discussion and Conclusions

 The eccentricity distribution of merger events encodes key information about their dynamical environment.
 High residual eccentricities ($e \gtrsim 0.9$) can signal triple-MBH interactions or chaotic multi-body encounters, accelerating coalescence and requiring accurate relativistic treatment \citep[e.g.,][]{Bonetti_2016}.
 In our simulations, most direct plunges occur at $e \geq 0.9$, while inspirals generally have $e < 0.5$, with a subset of IMRIs retaining $e \gtrsim 0.6$ due to chaotic encounters in compact configurations.
 Such high eccentricities leave distinct signatures on GW waveforms, which are particularly relevant for LISA \citep{Bonetti_2019}.
 Moreover, the residual eccentricity encodes information about the surrounding stellar \citep{Matsubayashi_2007,Lockmann_2008,Preto_2009,Sesana_2010,Gualandris_2022} or gaseous \citep{Sesana_2005,MacFadyen_2008,Cuadra_2009,Roedig_2012,Siwek_2023,Tiede_2024} environment, producing measurable modifications in the GW signal \citep{Garg_2024} that provide a unique probe of MBH assembly channels.

 The characteristic chirp mass of our simulated binaries, with a primary SMBH of $M_\bullet = 10^9 \: \mathrm{M_\odot}$ and a secondary MBH of $m = 10^5 \: \mathrm{M_\odot}$, is $\mathcal{M} \simeq 4 \times 10^6 \: \mathrm{M_\odot}$, placing them within the nominal LISA sensitivity range $\mathcal{M} \sim 10^4$–$10^7 \: \mathrm{M_\odot}$ \citep{Klein_2016,Amaro_Seoane_2017_LISA}, but below the typical PTA sensitivity threshold $\mathcal{M} \sim 10^8$–$10^{10} \: \mathrm{M_\odot}$ \citep{Hobbs_2010,Sesana_2013}.
 Despite falling within LISA’s chirp-mass range, the observed GW frequencies of our systems are generally shifted outside LISA’s most sensitive band, mainly due to the large primary SMBH masses, while the characteristic strain $h_{\mathrm{c}}$ of our IMRIs is too low for PTA detection.
+A more refined assessment of detectability would require estimating the number of GW cycles accumulated in the LISA band by evolving the system adiabatically as a sequence of geodesic orbits, with the constants of motion updated using orbit-averaged fluxes.
+Such a treatment, which goes beyond the plunge–inspiral classification used here, is left to future work.
 For example, IMRIs around a primary of $M_\bullet = 10^9 \: \mathrm{M_\odot}$ largely remain undetectable, while lower-mass primaries ($M_\bullet \sim 10^7$–$10^8 \: \mathrm{M_\odot}$) can reach the LISA band at sufficiently low redshifts, illustrating the importance of both mass and distance in setting their GW detectability.
 These considerations also suggest that a population of mergers may remain essentially “invisible” to current GW observatories, motivating complementary electromagnetic searches \citep[e.g.,][]{D_Orazio_2023}.